Erumite/Eremite_VRC/Assets/Eremite/AvatarPrefabs/FlyingRig/README.md

 #### Codename: Magic Carpet Ride
 New setup of the flying rig that works pretty decently with after version 772.

+**This works best on desktop**, but is usable in VR with some practice.
+The problem with VR comes when you tilt your head side-to-side; this causes you to spin in the direction your head is tilted.

 Improved a bit with some configurable joint and rigidbody magic to allow control:
 * Look up to gain altitude.
 * Look down to fly downward/land.